Top 100 Universities in the UK 2026 (Full List)

 What are the entry requirements for UK universities?

 Entry requirements vary by university and program, but generally, you’ll need good A-level results or equivalent qualifications.
-Some programs, like medicine, may have additional tests and interviews.
+Some programs, such as medicine, may require additional tests and interviews.

 What are the best universities in the UK?